 I learnt a lot from this book and most of it wasn’t about baseball but how the human psyche works and our aversion to change and disruption.

 Takeaway 1 – Humans are resistant to change

 One of the many lessons I learnt from reading Moneyball was just how resistant people in baseball were to the changes that the Oakland Athletics were making.

 For a long time, prospects in baseball had been judged by a variety of subjective beliefs such as their weight, their gait when they ran and the way they swung a bat or pitched a ball.

 Anyone who is not familiar with baseball will understand that these are not useful metrics by which to measure a player’s ability.
-Our biases can lead us to underestimate other aspects that that eye cannot see.
+Our biases can lead us to underestimate other aspects that the eye cannot see.

 Even though there was a wealth of statistics on baseball they were not utilised as efficiently as they could have been.

 This is where the Oakland A’s came in.
-Ther General Manager, Billy Beane, decided he couldn’t compete with the likes of the Yankees, so he turned to statistics to try and find players who had been undervalued by the market.
+Their General Manager, Billy Beane, decided he couldn’t compete with the likes of the Yankees, so he turned to statistics to try and find players who had been undervalued by the market.

 By searching out inefficiencies in the market, he was able to compete with the big boys even when they poached his best players.